nangahamandine/nangahamandine/README.md

 ## 🌱 Constant Learning

 I see every challenge as an opportunity to grow.
 Currently, I'm sharpening my skills in UI/UX design to create intuitive and delightful user interfaces.
+I've also been learning OCaml for a year now.

 ## 📫 Get in Touch